Post job

 A school counselor is responsible for monitoring the students' social and personal development, advising them of their career aspirations, and assisting them with their academic achievements and goals.
 School counselors also ensure that the students receive the highest learning standards to pave their way towards society's advancement and global competitiveness.
 They evaluate students' behavior through personal counseling, understanding their challenges, and develop strategies to overcome their needs.
 A school counselor must have excellent communication and decision-making skills, supporting students with their goals, and honing their skills efficiently.

-There are some key differences in responsibilities as well.
-For example, an intervention specialist responsibilities require skills like "autism," "patients," "developmental disabilities," and "mathematics."
+There are some key differences in the responsibilities of each position.
+For example, intervention specialist responsibilities require skills like "autism," "patients," "developmental disabilities," and "mathematics."
 Meanwhile a typical school counselor has skills in areas such as "cpr," "child abuse," "financial aid," and "academic performance."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 A Youth Counselor's role is to provide guidance and interact with children or teenagers in need of care and counseling.
 The duty of a Youth Counselor is diverse, and it highly depends on the organization or employer.
 However, the responsibilities mostly revolve around establishing rapport with the youngster while trying to work on their issues, ensuring their welfare by monitoring their emotional and physical state, coordinating with families or other facilities, suggesting treatments, and performing crisis intervention if necessary.

-But both careers also use different skills, according to real intervention specialist resumes.
-While intervention specialist responsibilities can utilize skills like "classroom management," "group sessions," "iep," and "autism," some youth counselors use skills like "direct care," "cpr," "necessary paperwork," and "emergency first aid."
+Each career also uses different skills, according to real intervention specialist resumes.
+While intervention specialist responsibilities can utilize skills like "classroom management," "group sessions," "iep," and "autism," youth counselors use skills like "direct care," "cpr," "necessary paperwork," and "emergency first aid."

 A case manager is responsible for giving advice, handling plans for the client's recovery, and connecting with other human service professionals to ask for further options and recommendations for the client's concerns.
 Case managers should have excellent communication and listening skills to evaluate the client's needs, ensuring that they will have the utmost care and safety through efficient advocacy.
 A case manager should be able to provide a reliable support system for the client and monitor progress to achieve wellness and guarantee satisfaction.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from intervention specialists resumes, they are more likely to have skills like "classroom management," "autism," "mathematics," and "professional development."
-But a case manager might have skills like "rehabilitation," "discharge planning," "patient care," and "home health."
+The required skills of the two careers differ considerably.
+For example, intervention specialists are more likely to have skills like "classroom management," "autism," "mathematics," and "professional development."
+But a case manager is more likely to have skills like "rehabilitation," "discharge planning," "patient care," and "home health."

-Case managers are known to earn lower educational levels when compared to intervention specialists.
-Additionally, they're 9.4% less likely to graduate with a Master's Degree, and 0.2% less likely to earn a Doctoral Degree.
+Case managers earn the highest salary when working in the insurance industry, where they receive an average salary of $50,652.
+Comparatively, intervention specialists have the highest earning potential in the government industry, with an average salary of $52,625.case managers typically earn lower educational levels compared to intervention specialists.
+Specifically, they're 9.4% less likely to graduate with a Master's Degree, and 0.2% less likely to earn a Doctoral Degree.